mklement0/fls/README.md

     f, d
       Matches a file / directory; note that for symlinks the type of their *target* is matched.
+      Caveat: This means that if a symlink points to a non-existing target, neither filter will match it; only L by itself will output such symlinks.

     x
       Matches an executable file or searchable directory; add f or d to